Whisky-App/uisuki/README.md

 Whisky's Discord Log Bot

 ## Instructions for running locally
 You'll need to have a Discord application created, and a bot under that application added to a server.
 You can create that [here](https://discord.com/developers/applications).
+Ensure the bot has the proper "Privileged Gateway Intents" enabled.

 After you have completed the above steps, do the following:
 ```